kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 ### Module 20_Cryptography

 Cryptography is crucial in the field of information security.
-It's essential to understand the principles of encryption and decryption, as well as how to use cryptographic tools.
+It's essential to understand the concept of encryption and decryption, as well as how to use cryptographic tools.

 1. Encrypt the information using various cryptography tools